 Jackknife accidents often involve multiple vehicles.
 If you have been injured in an accident with a truck, always seek medical treatment immediately after the crash.
 Contact an experienced truck accident attorney to resolve your case and get the compensation you deserve.
 The cause of the accident needs to be determined.
 Sometimes the truck driver may not be at fault for the crash.
 A complete review of the accident will determine how it happened and whether the truck driver was negligent.

 Truck accident cases can be extremely complicated.
-It is best to get help from a knowledgeable truck accident attorney as soon after the accident as possible.
-The law limits the time to file a claim to two years, in general.
+It is best to get help from one of the best truck accident attorneys as soon after the accident as possible.
+The law in Texas limits the time to file a lawsuit to two years from the crash, in general.

-Contact our legal team at Baumgartner Law Firm to discuss the details of your injuries today.
+Contact our legal team at Baumgartner Law Firm to discuss the details of your accident and injuries today.